BoggTech/PandaRender/README.md

 I made this for a friend who wanted to grab some high-resolution images of some Toontown models.

+> [!IMPORTANT]
+> These methods will not do anything if Panda3D fails to scale to the desired window size, for any reason.
+This mostly
+> happens when you're scaling the window past the bounds of your monitor.
+I haven't tested this on any platform other
+> than Windows 10, and it's generally thrown together, so your mileage may vary.

 ## Methods

 ### resize_and_screenshot